Julia-ta/TiMBA_outlook/README.md

     If the following error occurs: "ERROR: File "setup.py" or "setup.cfg" not found." you might need to update the pip version you use with:
     >python.exe -m pip install --upgrade pip

 6. The package does not come with predefined data.
 To download the default input data along with additional information needed to run TiMBA use the command
-   >timba_load_data
+   >load_timba -FP your_path

+7. If the user does not set any folderpath the standard input data will be loaded to the current working directory or the folderpath which is set with:
+   >run_timba -FP your_path

 ### Double check installation and test suite